 North Texas Traumatic Brain Injury Model System

-The North Texas Traumatic Brain Injury Model System (NTTBIMS) is one of 16 sites in the United States comprising the oldest and largest longitudinal databases of persons with traumatic brain injury (TBI).
-The TBI Model Systems research program is funded by the National Institute for Disability, Independent Living, and Rehabilitation Research, part of the Administration for Community Living under the Department of Health and Human Services.
-The program began in 1997 to examine medical, social, and psychological outcomes for TBI.
+The North Texas Traumatic Brain Injury Model System is one of 16 sites in the United States comprising the oldest and largest longitudinal databases of persons with traumatic brain injury (TBI).
+The TBI Model Systems research program is funded by the National Institute for Disability, Independent Living, and Rehabilitation Research, which is located in the Administration for Community Living under the Department of Health and Human Services.
+Started in 1997, this program sought to examine medical, social, and psychological outcomes for TBI.

-Participants are enrolled while they are still in the hospital rehabilitation unit after sustaining a moderate to severe TBI and are followed for outcomes at 1, 2, 5, 10, 15, and 20 years after injury and every 5 years afterward.
-In addition to information about the original injury and hospitalization, participants are asked to report via telephone on their health and new or continuing health disorders, living arrangements, participation in work, school, and community, and to undergo short testing of cognitive and psychological states and abilities.
+Participants are enrolled while they are still in the hospital rehabilitation unit after sustaining a moderate to severe TBI and are followed for outcomes at 1, 2, 5, 10, 15, and 20 years after injury and every five years afterward.
+In addition to information about the original injury and hospitalization, participants are asked to report on their health and new or continuing health disorders, living arrangements, participation in work, school, and community, and to undergo short testing of cognitive and psychological states and abilities by telephone.

-The Model System program has enrolled 15,000 persons with TBI and has followed some of them for 20 years.
+The Model System program has enrolled more than 15,600 persons with TBI and has followed some of them for 20 years.
 In addition to collecting this data for the program, the centers participate in research projects at each site, as well as multi-center investigations.
 Each participating center must demonstrate the delivery of a coordinated system of acute neurotrauma and inpatient rehabilitation.

 NTTBIMS Site Locations